-Plato will follow a Lissajous orbit ranging from 400,000 to 500,000 km from L2.
-L2 was selected for its stable environment in terms of temperature and radiation, as well as eclipse-free orbit possibilities and an unobstructed view of a large part of the sky (the Sun, the Earth and the Moon are allocated in one relatively small angle as seen from the satellite).
-Once in orbit, the satellite will periodically rotate around its pointing axis in order to keep its solar shield towards the Sun.
-Orbital station-keeping operations will be carried out once a month.
+The orbit about L2 is a large-amplitude Lissajous orbit ranging from 500,000 to 400,000 km.
+The L2 point was chosen for its stable temperature and radiation environment, as well as for its eclipse-free orbit possibilities and the unobstructed view it offers of a large part of the sky (the Sun, Earth and Moon are all located within a relatively small angle as seen from the satellite).